RoSeal-Extension/I18n/README.md

 # RoSeal i18n

 RoSeal internationalization (i18n) GitHub repository that holds all of RoSeal's localization.
-Changes here will not me made to RoSeal until its next update.
+Changes here will not be made to RoSeal until its next update.

 **Do not translate:**